 Running, especially on hills.
 If you are a new runner, you are at greater risk for shin splints.

-Increasing the amount of time in training, or going a longer distance
+Increasing the intensity of training, or going a longer distance.

 You are more at risk for shin splints if you: